 - Tune in: Become aware of your child’s feelings.
-Put yourself in your little one’s shoes and try to imagine what it must be like for him or her.
-Also, help your little one manage by naming the feeling and redirecting his or her attention to something else that he or she likes.
+Put yourself in your little one’s shoes and try to imagine what it must be like for them.
+Also, help your little one manage by naming the feeling and redirecting their attention to something else that they like.

-- Know your little one’s triggers: If your little one always has a tantrum during an outing try to plan ahead with appropriate toys, make sure he or she is fed and rested, and try to choose environments that prevent tantrums.
+- Know your little one’s triggers: If your little one always has a tantrum during an outing try to plan ahead with appropriate toys, make sure they are fed and rested, and try to choose environments that prevent tantrums.

-- Teach emotional literacy: Even if your little one does not speak yet he or she is always paying attention.
-If he or she has a fit and throws a toy instead of immediately reprimanding him or her, name the action and emotion that goes along with it.
+- Teach emotional literacy: Even if your little one does not speak yet they are always paying attention.
+If they have a fit and throw a toy instead of immediately reprimanding them, name the action and emotion that goes along with it.
 For example, “You threw the toy because you got frustrated.
-I understand it is hard, let me help you out so you don’t have to feel that way”.
+I understand it is hard, let me help you, so you don’t have to feel that way”.

-- Provide adequate toys and activities: Create a play-friendly space with toys that engage your toddler but are not way above his or her level of development because trying to complete them only causes frustration.
+- Provide adequate toys and activities: Create a play-friendly space with toys that engage your toddler, but are not way above their level of development because trying to complete them only causes frustration.